Kurento/kurento/source/glossary.rst

         represents a “machine” capable of performing a sequence of operations over a stream.

+    PubNub
+        `PubNub <http://www.pubnub.com/>`__ is a publish/subscribe cloud service for sending and routing data.
+        It streams data to global audiences on any device using persistent socket connections.
+PubNub has been designed to deliver data with low latencies to end-user devices.
+These devices can be behind firewalls, NAT environments, and other hard-to-reach network environments.
+PubNub provices message caching for retransmission of lost signals over unreliable network environments.
+This is accomplished by maintaining an always open socket connection to every device.

     QR
         QR code (Quick Response Code) is a type of two-dimensional barcode. that became popular in the mobile phone industry due to its fast